 FAQs

-1. How long does USPS forward my mail after changing my address?
 USPS will forward your mail for 12 months for most mail types, giving you plenty of time to update your address with other organizations.

-2. How can I change my address with the IRS?
 To change your address with the IRS, you can file Form 8822 or update your address when filing your next tax return.

-3. What should I do if I forget to update my address with a company?
 If you forget to update your address with a company, contact their customer service as soon as possible to correct the information and ensure no delays in service or mail delivery.